 Ready to have your choices narrowed down for you?

 Check out our list of 2019’s top online stock trading platforms.
 You’ll find all the details you need in this accessible guide so you can get right to the good part: starting your trades.

 The bottom line for getting cheaper trades?

 There’s just one web-based trading platform so you can log in from any device.
-Like most other standard trading platforms, Ally’s gives you live streaming of quotes and data plus a dashboard you can completely customize.
+Like most other online trading platforms, Ally’s gives you live streaming of quotes and data plus a dashboard you can completely customize.

 Ally also shines when it comes to investing tools.
 Options traders, for example, can utilize the pricing calculator to compare current prices to forecasts.
 You can also pick your own criteria within the strategy scanner to help identify various options strategies.